Samizo-AITL/Samizo-AITL.github.io/en/index.md

   (semiconductors, MEMS, control, AI)
 - Those interested in **design rationale and causal explanation**
 - Readers looking to organize engineering knowledge across domains

+---

+## 🌍 Usage (Reference)

+This portal is published as a **design archive**,
+not as a commercial service or promotional website.

+As of January 2026 (past 28 days), it has been accessed from multiple regions:

+- 🇺🇸 United States: ~270 users
+- 🇯🇵 Japan: ~20 users
+- 🇬🇧 United Kingdom / 🇨🇦 Canada / 🇨🇳 China: several to a dozen users each

+(Google Analytics snapshot)

+This distribution reflects a dual usage pattern:

+- **Structural reference by English-speaking engineers and researchers**
+- **Deep, iterative use for design and verification in Japan**

+AITL treats not only design concepts,
+but also **how those structures are read and used**,
+as part of the archive itself.